Chin Surgery Pre-Operative Information

 All cosmetic surgery involves risks and individual results vary.
 Cosmetic surgery is a serious decision.
 Decisions about whether to proceed should be made after careful consideration and following at least two consultations with a qualified medical practitioner.

 This page provides pre-operative and post-operative information for patients preparing for chin surgery (mentoplasty).
 It should be read alongside the written instructions provided at your pre-operative appointment.
+If anything here is unclear or conflicts with instructions you have been given directly, please contact the rooms.

 About Chin Surgery